Japan's Recruit sees more female executives as key to growth | Business

 - Japan

 Glassdoor owner Recruit Holdings says it wants to have women in 50% of its senior executive and managerial roles within 10 years - a rare pledge in a country where men dominate the top echelons of companies, politics, and the civil service.
-The push for more women at the upper levels of Japan's largest staffing agency is part of a diversity drive to ensure a flow of bright business ideas, said Chief Operations Officer Ayano "Sena" Sencha, its most senior female executive.
+The push for more women at the upper levels of Japan's largest human resource service company is part of a diversity drive to ensure a flow of bright business ideas, said Chief Operating Officer Ayano "Sena" Sencha, its most senior female executive.

 As of April 1, 21% of Recruit's senior executives, including heads of major business units, were women, compared with 10% a year earlier, according to company data seen by Reuters.
 "It's a survival mechanism - it makes commercial sense," Sencha told Reuters in an interview.
 "We don't manufacture things, unlike many other Japanese companies, and we launch services from fresh ideas from the employee base."